albjon1/Stickman-ASCII-Animation/README.md

 # Stickman_ASCII_Animation
-ASCII animation of a stick man doing a cartwheel.
+Terminal ASCII animation of a stick man doing a cartwheel.
 #
-Run in Terminal